joernott/monitoring-check_log_elasticsearch/README.md

   rm          Remove a history entry

 Flags:
-  -a, --action strings      Name(s) of action(s) to run (can be used multiple times, default is all, if no explicit actions are speci fied)
+  -a, --action strings      Name(s) of action(s) to run (can be used multiple times, default is all, if no explicit actions are specified)
   -f, --actionfile string   Action file (default "/etc/icinga2/check_log_elasticsearch/actions.yaml") -c, --config string       Configuration file
-  -h, --help                help for check_log_elasticsearch -L, --logfile string      Log file (use - to log to stdout) (default "/var/log/icinga2/check_log_elasticsearch.log") -l, --loglevel string     Log level (default "WARN")
+  -h, --help                help for check_log_elasticsearch -L, --logfile string      Log file (use - to log to stdout) (default "/var/log/icinga2/check_log_elasticsearch.log") -l, --loglevel string     Log level (default "WARN") -C, --showcommand         Show the commands for handle etc.

 Use "check_log_elasticsearch [command] --help" for more information about a command.
 ```